Three Elements to Consider

 3. The Current Market

 This is a biggie!
 There are many factors that determine the current real estate market.
-Examples include population growth, growth domestic product (GDP) and government policies such as tax credits.
+Examples include population growth, growth domestic product (GDP), and government policies such as tax credits.
 Learn more about current market indicators in “4 Key Factors That Drive the Real Estate Market” by Investopedia.
 What everyone is watching right now is INTEREST RATES, a very big part of determining the housing market.
-Today’s mortgage interest rates is 3.75% compared to 4/86 this time last year.
-A full percentage point is A LOT!!!!
+Today’s mortgage interest rates are 3.00% compared to 4.00% this time last year.
+A full percentage point is a lot and will make a huge impact on your mortgage payment making it more affordable for the buyer.

 Here are what three experts had to say: